 The Endowment Fund provides income for future plans and needs through investment.
 The principal remains intact and only a portion of the accrued earnings are spent each year for unrestricted general purposes or for specific purposes as designated by donors within the mission of the Temple.
 The Endowment Fund allows us the financial security to plan for expenditures outside the scope of our regular annual budget in order to build the future of Temple Shir Tikva with confidence.

-The clergy funds provide assistance to individuals and projects as determined by the Rabbis and Cantor.
+The clergy funds provide assistance to individuals and projects as determined by the Rabbi and Cantor.

 Rabbi Gubitz's Discretionary Fund